-Picture this: Your dream building has an available apartment that’s just hit the market, so you rush to that first open house with high hopes and your checkbook in hand.
+Picture this: Your dream building has an available apartment that’s just hit the market; you rush to the first open house with high hopes and your checkbook in hand.
 Once you arrive, you discover that the unit is in your price range.
 The maintenance is almost affordable.
 And the apartment has been gut renovated and includes a washer/dryer.
 What more could any potential New York City homebuyer want or need?.
 When it is too good to be true, it often is, be wary of the deal breakers for homebuyers in New York.
 Believe it or not, no matter how much you love an apartment, if one of the following scenarios comes into play, you’ll run from that listing and never look back.
 And rightfully so.

 A bad smellA bad smell